bertt/tesselate_building/README.md

 # tesselate_building

-Console tool for creating triangulated polyhedralsurface from (building) footprint and height value.
-Shaders per triangle are written to the 'shaders' column.
+Console tool for creating polyhedralsurface geometry from (building) footprint, elevation and height value.
+Shaders for the buildings are written to the 'shaders' column.
 Buildings can have multiple storeys.

 This tool is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm).
 This tool is used in the pg2b3dm 'getting started' sample see https://github.com/Geodan/pg2b3dm/blob/master/getting_started.md

 ## Installation

-Prerequisite: .NET 8.0 SDK is installed https://dotnet.microsoft.com/download/dotnet/6.0
+Prerequisite: .NET 8.0 SDK is installed https://dotnet.microsoft.com/download/dotnet/8.0

 ```
 $ dotnet tool install -g tesselate_building